kastaniotis/Sups/Sups/README.md

 You can clone the repo and compile it with dotnet since the app is written in C#.

+Please note that you will also need clang installed, since the project is configured for Ahead of Time compilation.

 There is a script that does it for you and copies the binary in your path

 ``` bash